historic-trails/website/sites/watrous-la-junta.md

  ## Bibliography

+Birchell, Donna Blake. _Frontier Forts and Outposts of New Mexico_.
+The History Press, Charleston, 2019.

 Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, Albuquerque: Calvin Horn Publisher, Inc, 1969.
 36-54

 Fischer, Virginia Lee.
-“In Search of Jose Watrous.”
-Wagon Tracks Vol. 12:2 (February 1998).
+“In Search of Jose Watrous.” _Wagon Tracks_ Vol. 12:2 (February 1998).

 Fisher, Virginia Lee.
-“More of the Jose Watrous Story.”
-Wagon Tracks Vol. 13:2 (November 1998).
+“More of the Jose Watrous Story.” _Wagon Tracks_ Vol. 13:2 (November 1998).

+Greenwood, Richard.
+"Watrous (La Junta)."
+National Register of Historic Places Inventrory/Nomination Form.
+Watrous, NM: Mora County Courthouse, 1963.

-Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).
+Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" M.A. thesis, University of New Mexico, 1983.

+Myers, Harry C. “The Santa Fe Trail in the Fort Union-Watrous Area.” _Wagon Tracks_ Vol. 3:3 (May 1989), 11-15

 Simmons, Marc.
-“More on Watrous.”
-Wagon Tracks Vol. 7:1 (November 1992).
+“More on Watrous.” _Wagon Tracks_ Vol. 7:1 (November 1992).

-Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).
+Stanley, F. _The Watrous (New Mexico) Story_, (Self- published, Pantex, 1962).

+National Park Service.
 “Travel the Trail: Map Timeline 1846-1866.”
-National Park Service.
-Accessed 9 Nov.
-2019. www.nps.gov/safe/learn/historyculture/map-timeline-2.htm.
+(Accessed 9 Nov.
+2019).

 Tiller, Veronica Velarde.
-"A History of the Jicarilla Apache Tribe" (Ph.D Disstertation, University of New Mexico, 1976).
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.